What Happened to Ginger Smith: Artistry

 ’Never be more than who you are or less than who you are’.

-(Note: The latter is not ‘safe’ for everyone or in every moment.)
+(Note: ‘Being who you are’ is not ‘safe’ for everyone or in every moment.)

-Many artists are deeply embodied; The art can be a spiritual NeuroBiological lifeline.
+Many artists are deeply embodied; Creation, art can be lifelines.

 Access is life-saving and often pinched off.